How To Fill Out Form 6198: Instructions & Example

 - Interest Income: $2,000

-Step 1: Accountant used Part I of Form 6198 to determine the loss for the current year.
+Step 1: Use Part I of Form 6198 to determine the loss for the current year.

-- Step 1.2: Amara received interest income in the amount of $2,000, so her accountant entered this amount on line 3.
+- Step 1.2: Amara’s share of interest income received by the S-corp is $2,000, so she entered this amount on line 3.

-Step 2: Accountant calculated the amount at risk using Part II.
+Step 2: Calculate the amount at risk using Part II.

-- Step 2.4: Amara did not have any decreases for the year since S-corp shareholders are not liable for any company loans, so her accountant skipped this line.
+- Step 2.4: Amara did not have any decreases for the year since she didn’t take any distributions.

 - Step 2.5: The accountant subtracted line 9 from 8 and entered $50,000 on line 10a.
 This value was then carried to line 10 b since it is greater than zero.